Palash90/iron_learn/README.md

 A pure Rust Machine Learning Library

 ## Status
+Version 0.4.1 released with prediction functions - `predict_linear` and `predict_logistic`.
+These functions are added to quickly get the result on test data sets.
+In this version, normalization was added for input data set for better accuracy.

+This is also the first version that was ran against Kaggle data sets to check it's accuracy.

 Version 0.4.0 released with Logistic Regression Algorithm.
 Now you can directly use `linear_regression` or `logistic_regression` functions instead of directly using `gradient_descent` function, which has been marked as deprecated and is going to introduce breaking changes and in future may be removed.
 Under active development for further implementation support.

 __*N.B:*__ This library was built as a product of Rust Learning Efforts.
 So, "School Grade" algorithm is used for Matrix Multiplication.
 I have plans for improving on the performance part though in future.